Dex-568/chatclient/README.md

 - [x] clean up the code a bit and make it look a bit more user friendly
 - [x] add ssl support without it breaking
 - [x] make it a bit more verbose and fix the flow control
+- [ ] handle thread ending when disconnect occurs so it doesn't shit itself and die
+- [ ] help command when connecting (client + server?)
+- [ ] instead of just catching the keyboard interrupt, go back to the main menu (make sure the thread ends or else we'll be in for a world of pain)
 - [ ] add kick/ban features? idk

 This is a little side hobby of mine to expand my knowledge of python with differerent libraries like threading and ssl.